zwrtshak/andreas-werner-n8n-portfolio/README.md

 ## 🔧 Technologies Used

 - **n8n** for workflow orchestration and automation
-- **Ollama with Mistral** for local LLM inference and decision support
+- **Ollama / LM Studio** for local LLM inference and decision support
 - **Supabase with pgvector** for RAG / vector-memory retrieval
 - **Custom fine-tuned retrieval model** based on workflow Q&A JSONL dataset
 - **Whisper & ElevenLabs** for speech interfaces